-4.2.
-Confirmation policy
+4.2 Confirmation Policy

 Every utterance got from the user must be confirmed in order to be sure that the system successfully understood what the user was saying.
 This is done by means of two different confirmation policies: explicit and implicit.
 Explicit confirmations are used to confirm either critical information or a big set of data by means of a direct question to the user, asking him/her whether the last information acquired was correct or not.
 Implicit confirmations can be used to confirm every data got from the user, the data appear by means of a short sentence at the beginning of the next question and thus without penalizing the fluency of the dialogue with an extra question.
+In this work we mixed both policies, using implicit confirmations as a general rule, while explicit confirmations were used to confirm critical information or the final step of a whole process.
+Giving as a result not only an efficient and effective interface, but also a natural dialogue flow between the human and the system.